tarrball/cheatle/README.md

 # Cheatle

+## Update 6/29/22

+the Wordle markup has been completely reworked.
+So as of now, Cheatle is broken.

 [![Today's Wordle](https://github.com/tarrball/cheatle/actions/workflows/dailywordle.js.yml/badge.svg)](https://github.com/tarrball/cheatle/actions/workflows/dailywordle.js.yml)

 Let's face it, you're busy.
 You have things to do.
 You have a job, maybe.
 You can't be doing puzzles all day long.